TuddaT0224/Mod-3-The-Password-Generator-main/Mod-3-The-Password-Generator-main/README.md

 THEN a password is generated that matches the selected criteria WHEN the password is generated
 THEN the password is either displayed in an alert or written to the page

+## Review
+You are required to submit BOTH of the following for review:
+The URL of the deployed application.
+The URL of the GitHub repository.
+Give the repository a unique name and include a README describing the project